How to spend one day in Washington DC

 Penn Station in Baltimore

 This is the iconic train station in Baltimore.
-It’s not a large station but does see a large contingent of daily commuters heading to work in the Nation’s Capitol.
-The hour-long ride, which ends at Union Station in DC, is an economical way to reach the city whether for work or a day of sightseeing.
-The one-way cost is $8.00 and there are many trains each day.
-If you want to ride the Metro to tour DC, it is easily accessible at Union Station.
-Do try and avoid rush hours because the train can be crowded and seating can be difficult to find.
+It’s not a large station, but it does see a large contingent of daily commuters heading to work in the Nation’s Capital.
+The hour-long ride, which ends at Union Station in DC, is an economical way to reach the city, whether for work or a day of sightseeing.
+The one-way cost is $8.00, and there are many trains each day.
+If you want to ride the Metro to tour DC, Union Station is easily accessible.
+Do try to avoid rush hours because the train can be crowded and seating can be difficult to find.

 The DC Circulator